xlwings/xlwings/docs/remote_interpreter.rst

       * New sheets: no special requirements.
       * Older sheets: make sure that Chrome V8 runtime is enabled under ``Extensions`` > ``Apps Script`` > ``Project Settings`` > ``Enable Chrome V8 runtime``.

-    .. tab-item:: Excel on the web
-      :sync: excel

-      * At least xlwings 0.27.0
-      * You need access to Excel on the web with the ``Automate`` tab enabled, i.e., access to Office Scripts.
-Note that Office Scripts currently requires OneDrive for Business or SharePoint (it's not available on the free office.com), see also `Office Scripts Requirements <https://docs.microsoft.com/en-gb/office/dev/scripts/overview/excel#requirements>`_.
-      * The ``fetch`` command in Office Scripts must **not** be disabled by your Microsoft 365 administrator.

 Introduction
 ------------

 xlwings Server consists of two parts:

 * Backend: the Python part
-* Frontend: the xlwings JavaScript module (for Google Sheets/Excel on the web) or the VBA code in the form of the add-in or standalone modules (Desktop Excel)
+* Frontend: the xlwings JavaScript module (for Google Sheets/Excel via Office Scripts) or the VBA code in the form of the add-in or standalone modules (Desktop Excel via VBA)

 The backend exposes your Python functions by using a Python web framework.
 In more detail, you need to handle a POST request along these lines (the sample shows an excerpt that uses `FastAPI <https://fastapi.tiangolo.com/>`_ as the web framework, but it works accordingly with any other web framework like Django or Flask):